-These are notes on using the program and how the FT-450 operates.
+These are notes on using the program and how the FT-950 operates.
 If you have a tip to pass on to others please let me know and I will include it here.

 The program uses only those CAT commands that are documented in the CAT operation Reference.

 The program only writes a memory if it is different to that already in the radio.
-This preserves any manual labelling that may have been done and speeds up the write process.
+This speeds up the write process.

 There is no CAT command to erase a memory.
 To clear all memories hold in the V/M button when powering on the radio.
-You will be left with memory 1 on 7 MHz.
+You will be left with the first memory on 7 MHz.
 Then write your desired memories to the radio.